tanu2626/iankhor.github.io/readme.md

 1. Slide out (from the side) Navbar for mobile
 2. Contact form section
 3. Personal logo design brand when user scrolls pass the top section.
-4. Separate page for all prior projects.
+4. Separate page for all prior projects
+5. To review on the "superhero theme" and get a balance between personality and content of what I want to present to the audience

 ## LIVE
 https://iankhor.github.io